ZCHGorg/Mutate13/README.md

 A collection of useful or fun mutation scripts
 # Inheritable Fish Mutation Simulation

-A fun and visually appealing simulation of fish that move, eat each other, mutate, and inherit attributes.
+A fun and visually appealing simulation of "fish" that move, eat each other, mutate, and inherit attributes.

 ![Simulation Demo](demo.gif) <!-- Replace with a GIF or screenshot of your simulation in action -->